seL4/microkit/docs/manual.md

 Alternatively, you can use the `reset` command from the U-Boot prompt.

 During development the most convenient way to boot a Microkit image is via network booting.
-U-boot support booting via the *tftp* protocol.
+U-Boot support booting via the *tftp* protocol.
 To support this you'll want to configure the network.
 U-Boot supports DHCP, however it is often more reliable to explicitly set an IP address.
 For example: